MODERN SLAVERY ACT 2015 – SECTION 54 STATEMENT

-Dialight plc and its affiliates (collectively, “Dialight”) fully support the UK government’s zero tolerance policy in respect to modern slavery and is committed to implementing internal procedures to ensure our business does all it can to safeguard against such practices.
-Sustainability is not a preference or “luxury” for Dialight but one of the founding principles of our business.
+Dialight plc and its affiliates (collectively, "Dialight") fully support the UK's zero tolerance policy on modern slavery and human trafficking and is committed to ensuring that our business does all it can to safeguard against such practices.
+Sustainability is neither a preference nor "luxury" for Dialight but one of our business's core principles.
 It permeates our global operations and is the key driver to our long-term corporate strategy.
 Dialight understands that sustainability is not simply an environmental or technical concern, but a value that applies equally to the human resources impacted by our supply chain.
-As such, we continue to review and update our processes and procedures to make our work force and business partners more aware of modern slavery issues and human trafficking activities.
+As such, we continually review and update our processes and procedures to make our work force and business partners more aware of modern slavery issues and human trafficking activities

 Dialight plc is the corporate group's ultimate holding company, with its shares listed on the main market of the London Stock Exchange.
 Including branches and joint ventures with third parties, Dialight has a business presence in the UK, USA, UAE, Europe, Brazil, Singapore, Malaysia and Australia.

 Dialight’s existing supply chain

 Our supply chain is our single greatest risk area for exposure to modern slavery practices and human trafficking, particularly our operations in Mexico given the country's ranking in the global slavery index1 .
 Dialight has a global network of suppliers but our key partners are primarily based in the USA, Mexico, Asia and Europe.
 Dialight currently operates the following in-house manufacturing sites: Ensenada and Tijuana, Mexico; Penang, Malaysia; and, Roxboro, North Carolina, USA.